A unified variational framework for the inverse Kohn-Sham problem: Variational Foundation of the Inverse Kohn--Sham Problem

 This dual perspective clarifies the mathematical status of the density--potential mapping.
 In a sufficiently regular, nondegenerate regime, one may use the schematic notation $\mathcal M:v\mapsto \rho[v]$ and its formal inverse as convenient shorthand.
 More generally, however, the relevant density--potential relations should be understood through subdifferentials on the density side and superdifferentials, or equivalently subdifferentials of the negated energy functionals, on the potential side \cite{Rockafellar1970,BauschkeCombettes2011,PenzTellgrenCsirikRuggenthalerLaestadius2023PartI}.
-When the relevant functional is differentiable at a given point, the associated differential object reduces to a singleton, and the corresponding density--potential relation is locally single-valued there.
-At points of nondifferentiability, by contrast, the relevant differential object is naturally set-valued, and the corresponding relation must be understood in a multivalued sense.
+When the relevant functional is differentiable relative to the fixed-$N$ density domain, the associated differential object reduces to a single equivalence class modulo constants, and the corresponding density--potential relation is locally single-valued in the quotient space.
+At points of nondifferentiability, by contrast, the relevant differential object remains set-valued even after quotienting out the additive-constant freedom, and the corresponding relation must be understood in a multivalued sense.
 A distinct failure mode occurs when the density or potential under consideration does not belong to the effective domain of the corresponding functional at all.
 In that case, one does not obtain a multivalued relation, but rather no density--potential relation is defined there within the given variational framework.
 Thus the schematic notation $\mathcal M$ and its formal inverse are best regarded as shorthand valid only in sufficiently regular, nondegenerate, and representable regimes.

 A further structural issue is that the interacting and noninteracting dual frameworks need not have identical effective domains and ranges.
 A density that is admissible on the interacting side need not automatically belong to the density class compatible with the noninteracting dual structure.
 From this viewpoint, the noninteracting $v$-representability problem may be understood as a compatibility problem between the density class accessible in exact DFT and the density class admitting realization within the noninteracting density--potential duality associated with $T_\mathrm{s}$ \cite{Lieb1983,PenzTellgrenCsirikRuggenthalerLaestadius2023PartI}.
 This should not, however, be read as a claim that the full KS decomposition inherits the same global convex structure as the Lieb functional framework.
 The relevant convex-analytic structure attaches to the noninteracting component $T_\mathrm{s}$, while the Hartree term is explicit and the exchange-correlation contribution is not in general expected to define a convex functional.
 The point is therefore not that full KS theory reduces to a globally clean convex program, but rather that its noninteracting component inherits a Lieb-type dual structure that provides the appropriate variational setting for the inverse problem.